 The MICRO Test of Time (ToT) award recognizes the most influential papers published in prior sessions of the International Symposium on Microarchitecture, each of whom have had significant impact in the field.

 Every year, papers are nominated for the award, either by recommendation from members of the computer architecture community, or automatically if they meet a minimum citation count criterion.
-Winning papers are selected by the ToT Award Committee, and are announced at that year's MICRO conference.
+Winning papers are selected by the ToT Award Committee (see committee formation guidelines), and are announced at that year's MICRO conference.

 The following paper was awarded the third MICRO Test of Time Award in 2016.
 This paper was selected from among all the 156 papers published in MICRO conferences that were held between 1994 and 1998 (inclusive).

 |MICRO 1994||Iterative Modulo Scheduling: An Algorithm for Software Pipelining Loops||B. Ramakrishna Rau|

 Onur Mutlu, Scott A. Mahlke, Thomas M. Conte, Wen-mei W. Hwu

 IEEE Micro, Vol. 38, No. 1, January/February 2018

 The following paper was awarded the second MICRO Test of Time Award in 2015.
 This paper was selected from among all the 156 papers published in MICRO conferences that were held between 1993 and 1997 (inclusive).

 |MICRO 1996||Trace Cache: A Low Latency Approach to High Bandwidth Instruction Fetching||Eric Rotenberg, Steve Bennett, James E. Smith|

 The following are the 10 papers that were awarded the first MICRO Test of Time Award in 2014.
 These 10 papers were selected from among all the 544 papers published in MICRO conferences that were held between 1968 and 1992 (inclusive).